The space of non-extendable quasimorphisms: Other applications of the main theorem

 For other examples satisfying that $\QQQ(\bG)^{\hG} = \HHH^1(\bG)^{\hG} + i^* \QQQ(\hG)$, see Example \ref{eg:free_prod} and Corollaries \ref{FujiwaraSoma}, \ref{cor:circle_bundle}, and \ref{cor FFF}.

-Finally, we discuss the non-equivalence of $\scl_G$ and $\scl_{G,N}$.
-In \cite{KK}, the first and second authors provided the first example of $(G,N)$ (Example~\ref{ex:KK}); we obtain another example with smaller $G$ in Example~\ref{ex:KKMM}, which follows from the work \cite{KKMM2}.
+Finally, we discuss pairs $(G, N)$ with non-equivalent $\scl_G$ and $\scl_{G,N}$.
+In \cite{KK}, the first and second authors provided the first example of such $(G,N)$ (Example~\ref{ex:KK}); we obtain another example with smaller $G$ in Example~\ref{ex:KKMM}, which follows from the work \cite{KKMM2}.
 These two examples may be seen as one example, coming from symplectic geometry.
 Unfortunately, in the present paper, we are unable to provide any new example from a different background.
+We remark that some of the authors \cite{MMM} provided new examples after our work; see the discussion below Problem~\ref{scl not equiv}.
 By Theorem \ref{main thm 3.1}, the vanishing of $\QQQ(N)^G / (\HHH^1(N)^G + i^* \QQQ(G))$ implies the equivalence of $\scl_G$ and $\scl_{G,N}$.
+After this work, the authors \cite{coarse_group} proved that its converse holds if $N = [G, G]$.
 We discuss problems on the equivalence/non-equivalence in more detail in Subsection~\ref{subsec:equivalence}.